-General learning goal: The student will explain safety rules and procedures.
+General Learning Goal: The student will explain safety rules and procedures.

-1. The student will explain and discuss the safety rules established during orientation for conduct in class/lab.
+- 1. All students will advise if any injuries and pre-existing conditions that would prohibit participation.
+If necessary students should complete a medical record release waiver. - 2.
+Students will receive all applicable training materials. - 3.
+The student will explain and discuss the safety rules established during orientation for conduct in class/lab. - 4.
+All students will perform warm-up exercises and stretching exercises before performing any lab activities - 5.
+All students will immediately report any injuries to the instructors.

-a.
-Warm-up exercise period

-2. All students will perform warm-up exercises and stretching exercises before performing any lab activities